 Democracy even seems to be losing its appeal in countries associated with freedom and openness.

-Many Americans are losing faith in their own democracy; more than 100 million of them did not vote in the 2016 presidential election.
-Following the victory of Donald Trump thousands of Americans took to the streets to protest that the winner is “Not My President.”
+Many Americans are losing faith in their own democracy, and more than 100 million of them did not vote in the 2016 presidential election.
+Following Donald Trump's victory, thousands of Americans took to the streets to protest that he was “Not My President.”

 The Pew Research Center carried out a survey in 2013 on America’s role in the world.
-It found that “Promoting human rights abroad, helping improve living standards in developing countries, and promoting democracy rate as relatively low priorities for … the public …” Only 18 percent thought the U.S. should be working to develop democracy as a top foreign policy priority.
+It found that “Promoting human rights abroad, helping improve living standards in developing countries, and promoting democracy rate as relatively low priorities for...the public...”
+Only 18 percent thought the United States should be working to develop democracy as a top foreign policy priority.

 Elsewhere, efforts to strengthen democracy are feeble: